threethousandmonkeys/Fundamentals-of-Reinforcement-Learning/Sample-based-Learning-Methods/week1_2_note.md

 * Using samples from a different distribution.
 * ![image](IMG/ratio_example.png)
 * Understand how to use importance sampling to correct returns
+  * Almost all o↵-policy methods utilize importance sampling, a general technique for estimating expected values under one distribution given samples from another.
 * Understand how to modify the monte carlo prediction algorithm for off-policy learning.